matthewdrees/thegameanalyzer/README.md

 * Play the minimum cards that result with the lowest change.
 (Except see the notes about _reaching_.)
 * Tiebreaker goes to the bigger pile (e.g. if deciding between two _up_ piles, play on the higher number to leave room on the lower number pile).
-* No communication between players.
+* No communication between players except for determining the strongest starting hand.
 Per the rules, players can communicate by saying things like "Don't place on the last pile", or "Don't make a big jump on this pile", but I didn't model this.
 * No memory of what cards have been played.
 * Reaching: If you play the minimum number of cards and have an extra card that is 1 more, it seems wise to play it.
 But how high do you reach to play the next card?
 Don't know, so modelled it with a "# reach".
 E.g. 0 means don't reach at all, 3 means reach for cards that are up to 3 higher, etc.
 * Reaching in the endgame: When the draw pile is empty players only have to play 1 card.
 I call this phase the endgame.
 It seems like you should be able to reach further in the endgame, so I modelled it with "# reach (endgame)".